 Maybe there’s an irony to reading the 37 Signals book Remote while on a business trip.
-I’ve been remote working for my clients since finishing at Intel.
-It seems a more humane way to work.
-I’m also convinced it’s better for the companies involved.
-But, obviously, there is still some contact time required.
+I’ve been remote working for clients since finishing at Intel.
+It seems a more humane way to work – and I’m convinced it’s also better for the companies.
+But, obviously, there is still some contact time required, which means business travel.

-We should definitely be trying to use technology to end commuting.
+We should definitely be using technology to end commuting.
 All that travel is bad for the environment and produces stress.
-It’s not possible for carers or the disabled to make long journeys every day.
+And not everyone can manage a daily commute – carers or the disabled cannot make long journeys every day.
 And, while I’ve had good days commuting, no commute beats quiet time with family and friends.

-I personally like remote working as I have a nice flat and that flat is better for me than any office I’ve worked in.
-Sure, dotcoms sometimes offer laundry services – but I already have that.
+I particularly like remote working as I have a nice flat and that flat is better for me than any office I’ve worked in.
+Sure, dotcoms sometimes offer laundry services – but I have a washing machine right here.
 The coffee is excellent, and there’s a chaise long when I need to read long reports.
 I also have flexibility – to work from friends’ houses, or a library, or a co-working centre like the Skiff.
-Research has shown that commute time is inversely proportional to how happy people are with their lives.
+Research has shown that the length of the daily commute is inversely proportional to how happy people are with their lives.
 I’ve never been happier than I have since getting more control over my working schedule and conditions.

 Remote work is also better for companies.
 Many start-ups I’ve worked for have ended up as oral cultures, with documentation and processes distributed by word of mouth.
 Remote working forces companies to make things explicit.
 This makes their actions more efficient, repeatable, and reduces the risk of knowledge disappearing when employees leave.